How To Remove Dust Mites From Home Naturally

 Dust mites are tiny pests that can’t be seen by your bare eyes.
-Each of the mites averages 0.3 millimeters, which is probably smaller than the pixel in your screen.
+Each of the mites averages 0.3 millimeters, which is probably smaller than the pixel on your screen.
 Not only they are the invisible enemies of every household, but dust mites also grow exponentially when the conditions are right.

 Dust mites thrive in temperature between 20 to 25 degrees Celcius and a humidity between 70% – 80%.
-Besides a warm and humid environment, dust mites fed on dead skin cell, which is aplenty in every home.
+Besides a warm and humid environment, dust mites fed on dead skin cells, which is aplenty in every home.
 For a better picture, the skin cells shed by a single individual can feed tens of thousands of dust mites, at a minimum.

 Truth Behind Dust Mites Allergy